kastaniotis/Sups/Sups/README.md

 You can use the --monitoring argument to enable monitoring of the battery level.
 The application will shutdown the local machine if the level is below the predefined threshold.
 The default is 50% which is the minimum safe level for Lead Acid batteries.

-If you want to define your own threshold, you can the argument --threshold and pass it the new percentage
+If you want to define your own threshold, you can use the argument --threshold and pass it the new percentage

 ``` bash
 sudo Sups --monitoring --threshold 30